scrapy/scrapy/docs/topics/request-response.rst

-The ``fingerprint`` method of the default request fingerprinter, :class:`scrapy.utils.request.RequestFingerprinter`, uses :func:`scrapy.utils.request.request_fingerprint` with its default parameters.
-For some common use cases you can use :func:`~scrapy.utils.request.request_fingerprint` as well in your ``fingerprint`` method implementation:
+The ``fingerprint`` method of the default request fingerprinter, :class:`scrapy.utils.request.RequestFingerprinter`, uses :func:`scrapy.utils.request.fingerprint` with its default parameters.
+For some common use cases you can use :func:`~scrapy.utils.request.fingerprint` as well in your ``fingerprint`` method implementation:

-.. autofunction:: scrapy.utils.request.request_fingerprint
+.. autofunction:: scrapy.utils.request.fingerprint

 For example, to take the value of a request header named ``X-ID`` into account::